tomarskt/serverless-artillery/tests/integration/README.md

 2. Stage and deploy the test instances.
 3. Start the test instances concurrently.
 4. Analyze and report the results.
+5. Remove the target and test instances and delete the temp folders.

 ## Analyzing results
 WIP